 We’ll wrap up our sleeping bag picks with a unique offering from Feathered Friends: the alpine-specific Vireo UL.
 Like the Tanager above, the Vireo is a hoodless, zipperless bag designed to be worn with a warm down jacket.
 But Feathered Friends took it to the next level in the name of weight savings, concentrating most of the down on the lower half of the bag (this means that you must bring a down puffy, and potentially a warm one at that).
 In the end, the Vireo is 3.1 ounces lighter than the Tanager but potentially almost as warm—you get insulation down to 25 degrees for the lower body and 45 degrees on top.

 If you’re going to spend the night out in sub-freezing temperatures but don’t want the weight and bulk of a bag like the UltraLite, the Vireo is an intriguing choice.
 That said, for just 4.5 ounces more, you could have more full-body coverage (including a hood) with a bag like the Therm-a-Rest Hyperion.
 And for warmer temperatures, we’d certainly point you toward a more versatile and lighter option like the Sea to Summit Spark above.
-All in all, the Vireo is an extremely niche piece, but beloved by alpine climbers as a great sub-1-pound alternative to the shiver bivy.
+All in all, the Vireo is an extremely niche piece, but it is also beloved by alpine climbers as a great sub-1-pound alternative to the shiver bivy.

 See the Feathered Friends Vireo UL